jondwaite/jondwaite.github.io/content/post/2019-01-29-dynamic-persistent-volumes-with-cse-kubernetes-and-ceph.md

 Using VMware Container Service Extension (CSE) makes it easy to deploy and configure a base Kubernetes cluster into our vCloud Director platform.
 I previously wrote a post [here][4] with a step-by-step guide to using CSE.

 First we need an ssh key pair to provide to the CSE nodes as they are deployed to allow us to access them.
 You could re-use the cephadmin key-pair created in the previous section, or generate a new set.
-As I&#8217;m using Windows as my client OS I used the **puttygen** utility included in the [PuTTY][5] package to generate a new keypair and save them to a .ssh directory in my home folder.
+As I'm using Windows as my client OS I used the **puttygen** utility included in the [PuTTY][5] package to generate a new keypair and save them to a .ssh directory in my home folder.

 **Important Note:** Check your public key file in a text editor prior to deploying the cluster, if it looks like this:<figure class="wp-block-image">

 <img decoding="async" src="https://kiwicloud.ninja/wp-content/uploads/2019/01/image-12.png" alt="This image has an empty alt attribute; its file name is image-12.png" /> <figcaption>Public key as generated by PuTTYGen (incorrect)
 </figcaption></figure>

-You will need to change it to be all on one line starting &#8216;ssh-rsa&#8217; and with none of the extra text as follows:<figure class="wp-block-image">
+You will need to change it to be all on one line starting 'ssh-rsa' and with none of the extra text as follows:<figure class="wp-block-image">

 <img decoding="async" src="https://kiwicloud.ninja/wp-content/uploads/2019/01/image-11.png" alt="This image has an empty alt attribute; its file name is image-11.png" /> </figure>

-If you do not make this change this you won&#8217;t be able to authenticate to your cluster nodes once deployed.
+If you do not make this change this you won't be able to authenticate to your cluster nodes once deployed.

 Next we login to vCD using the vcd-cli (see my post linked above if you need to install/configure vcd-cli and the CSE extension):<figure class="wp-block-image">